David Kauffman, J.D., CFP®

 David’s advocacy approach fits well with Pinnacle’s client-first philosophy.
 “It’s a cliché to say, ‘I care,’ but the fact is, I really do care.
 I’ll spend as much time as necessary to help my clients, and I’ll work outside my responsibility if that’s what it takes.
 I’ll help them refinance their mortgage and attend the settlement.
 I’ll work with their estate attorneys.
 I’ve even gone to some clients’ homes and helped them organize their paperwork.
 I’ll do whatever I have to do to serve my clients.”

 Financial planning isn’t simply a job for David, it’s more like a mission, and his sense of advocacy serves him well.
+It’s no surprise that he also provides pro bono legal and financial services in his off-hours.
 “You have to put yourself in a person’s shoes to really understand what he or she is facing.
 Take the recently retired person for example: For the first time, you’re no longer making a salary and are now living on your accumulated money.
 That can be scary.
 You’re also in a new stage in life, and that brings its own questions.
 Where will you live?
 How close do you want to be to your kids?
 What if you or your spouse needs long-term care?
 When you talk to people about these things, it can be hard.
 It isn’t always a pleasant conversation, but you have to have it.”

 David’s law degree helps him pro-actively spot issues and obstacles that might come up for his clients.
 “Studying law and reading cases is like absorbing thousands of stories about people’s business and personal matters.
 One can match the facts and relevant laws of the stories to the particular aspects of a client’s life, and advise them accordingly.
 It’s like putting the personal experience of thousands of different people and businesses to work for your client.”